zupaazhai/dancejs/readme.md

 <script src="dance.js">
 ```

-then let rooool!!! :microphone: :notes:
+then let rooooll!!! :microphone: :notes:

 ## How to use